eliasjuanpablo/personal-site/content/blog/choosing-the-right-cms-for-your-jamstack-project/index.md

 ### Git vs. API based

+#### **Git based**

-* **git based:** this type of CMS's are the go-to option **when your content can simply live in source control**, tipically stored as **markdown files** that are easy to consume at build time and inject into your generated pages. \
+This type of CMS's are the go-to option **when your content can simply live in source control**, tipically stored as **markdown files** that are easy to consume at build time and inject into your generated pages. \
 \
 You can simply think of these as **fancy editors for your files**: you write rich text and, once you publish, it get's saved as markdown in the filesystem.
 Some of them also allow you to **sync with your upstream repository** and create new commits whenever you publish, therefore triggering a build and regenerating your site with new / updated content.\
 \
 My favorite one (that's also being used in this blog) is [NetlifyCMS](https://www.netlifycms.org/), as it integrates seamlessly with your netlify site's panel and also allows you to fire up a local proxy for offline development.

 <figure>
   <img src="config.png" />
   <figcaption>NetlifyCMS turns your content's shape into fancy UI widgets</figcaption>
 </figure>

+#### **API based**

-* **API based:** as its name indicates, these CMS's expose content via an API, tipically using JSON or GraphQL.
+As its name indicates, these CMS's expose content via an API, tipically using JSON or GraphQL.
 You can consume them **both at build and runtime**, and they require minimal client configuration (pointing to the endpoint URL inside the frontend's config or setting token based auth). \
 \
 Even though they expose more powerful features, they also tend to be either **self-hosted** (i.e. you should host it yourself on the cloud) or **pricy SaaS** (although this depends on the amount of users / features you need).\
 \
 Good examples are the headless versions of **Wordpress**, **Shopify**, and the modern **[Strapi](https://strapi.io/)**.

 <figure>
   <img src="strapi-edit.png" />